vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-30-writing-a-simple-query-language-with-antlr.md

 Rather neat.
 You can see the complete source code on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example/commit/279b69d80783ad437018f1a689a6c6a620fbce9a)

 As a warning note: you probably should not build JPQL queries like this, unless you PoC'ing like I do here.
-A much more solid idea would be to use [JPQ Criteria API](https://docs.oracle.com/javaee/6/tutorial/doc/gjitv.html).
+A much more sound would be using [JPQ Criteria API](https://docs.oracle.com/javaee/6/tutorial/doc/gjitv.html).